Kinloch is much more than a traditional Bed and

 There is some excellent stalking available from

 August 12th and that can be organised for my

-encompasses both culled stags and trophy
+encompasses both culled hinds and trophy heads.

-The links at Askernish, some 15 minutes drive from Kinloch,
+The links at Askernish, some 15 minutes drive

-and is now fully restored.
+Morris in 1891 and is now fully restored.

 Some regard this as the finest 18 holes links

 Visitors are welcome and golf clubs are available

 for an update of progress.